Lorenzo Baraldi – Ph.D. Candidate in Artificial Intelligence

 Hi!
 I’m Lorenzo Baraldi, a Ph.D. candidate in Artificial Intelligence at the University of Pisa.
 I specialize in deepfake detection, diffusion models, and recently Multimodal Large Language Models.
 I’m passionate about research that bridges large-scale deep learning systems with real-world applications, especially in areas like deepfake detection, vision-language models, and efficient generative inference.

 Previously, I was a research intern at the Huawei European Research Center in Munich, where I worked with video diffusion models and world models.
-My research has been published in leading venues such as ECCV, ACL, and ACMMM, and I actively contribute to European AI initiatives like ELSA.
+My research has been published in leading venues such as ICCV, ECCV, ACL, and ACMMM, and I actively contribute to European AI initiatives like ELSA.

 🔍 Research Interests